-- (a) At each regular Town Election, there shall be elected: - (1) a Board of Selectmen consisting of the First Selectman and 2 Selectmen; - (2) a Legislative Council consisting of 4 members from each Legislative Council District as established in Section 3-10; - (3) a Board of Finance consisting of six members; - (4) three alternate members of the Planning and Zoning Commission; - (5) three alternate members of the Zoning Board of Appeals; and - (6) two members of the Board of Managers of the Edmond Town Hall. - (b) At each regular Town Election members of the Board of Education, the Planning and Zoning Commission, Board of Assessment Appeals, Zoning Board of Appeals, and the Police Commission shall be elected and the number to be elected shall be determined by the number of members whose terms expire on or before the December 1st after the election. - (c) At the regular Town Election following the Presidential Election, the Town Clerk shall be elected. - (d) At the Presidential election, there shall be elected Registrars of Voters.
+- (a) At each regular Town Election, there shall be elected: - (1) a Board of Selectmen consisting of the First Selectman and 2 Selectmen; - (2) a Legislative Council consisting of 4 members from each Legislative Council District as established in Section 3-10; - (3) three alternate members of the Planning and Zoning Commission; - (4) three alternate members of the Zoning Board of Appeals; and - (5) two members of the Board of Managers of the Edmond Town Hall. - (b) At each regular Town Election members of the Board of Education, the Planning and Zoning Commission, Board of Assessment Appeals, Zoning Board of Appeals, and the Police Commission shall be elected and the number to be elected shall be determined by the number of members whose terms expire on or before the December 1st after the election. - (c) At the regular Town Election following the Presidential Election, the Town Clerk shall be elected. - (d) At the Presidential election, there shall be elected Registrars of Voters. - (e) Regarding the Board of Education: